roymasad/Button-Masher-3d-Alien-Game/README.md

 The alien bots themselves were modelled rigged and skinned and animated by us to give the students a reference template also.

+This was original created on Unity 3d 5.6, but i updated it and tested on Unity 2020 before uploading to github